yumik11122/cis545-final-project-2025/README.md

 This project was completed as part of the **CIS 5450 Big Data Analytics course** at the University of Pennsylvania (Spring 2025), by a team of 3 students (names withheld for privacy).

 ---

-## Review Request

-This is my first time uploading a project to GitHub.
-While I’ve used GitHub for coursework submissions, I’m still new to collaboration features like Pull Requests.

-If you have a moment, I’d greatly appreciate any feedback on the overall structure, flow, and analysis presented in this notebook.

-Thank you so much in advance!

----

 ## Overview

 Global health inequality remains a persistent global challenge.
 While some countries have made significant progress in healthcare, others continue to face high infant mortality, limited access to care, and poor health outcomes.